Durgesh2601/TaskNex/README.md

 2. Start the frontend development server:

 ```# From the tasknex-frontend folder
-npm run dev
+npm start
 ```

 (This will start the frontend development server.
 Open your browser and navigate to http://localhost:3000 to access the application)

-And all set!!
+And all set!